ITS World Congress spotlights innovation for mobility and transport

 “The profession builds up today the world of tomorrow and tomorrow’s infrastructure to improve urban flows where every user could travel safely.”

 Once again, road safety was the main topic of many debates.
 As speed has been identified by the World Health Organization as a key risk factor, it contributes to about 30% to 50% of deaths on the road.
 Auma Obama, Sauti Kuu Foundation Chairwoman that aims to give children all over the world an opportunity to realise their potential, pointed this plague during the Opening Ceremony.
 “I have espacially liked the Auma Obama’s speech that highlighted different transport issues, like in Africa.”, says Claire Legrand.
-Indeed, she rightly reminds that safety is still the major cause of death on the Kenyan roads.
+Indeed, she rightly reminds that road accidents are still the major cause of death on the Kenyan roads.
 A substantive work will be necessary to change people’s behaviour and reduce speed violation, pedestrian injuries, etc. Cutting-edge solutions allow to strengthen safety on roads and in city centers such as speed enforcement, control of priority, traffic light, etc. According to Marie-Pierre Aguirregabiria, other global players are affected by road safety issues “We met developing markets in mobility such as countries in Eastern Europe, like Romania and Estonia.
 Countries worldwide are involved in improving road safety even if it is at different scales.”